OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 2. Run the :ref:`data gathering script <gathering_of_results>`.
 The output of this step should be a compressed folder named ``results_data.zip``.
 3. Upload the compressed results folder to zenodo.

+  a) Login to zenodo or sign up if you do not have an account.
-  a) Go to `zenodo <https://zenodo.org/communities/openfreeenergy/records?q=&l=list&p=1&s=10&sort=newest>`_ to upload the data to the **Open Free Energy Zenodo Community**.
+  b) Upload the data to the **Open Free Energy Zenodo Community**.
+You can find the OpenFE community here: `https://zenodo.org/communities/openfreeenergy/records?q=&l=list&p=1&s=10&sort=newest`_.
-  b) Click the `New upload` button on the top right.
+  c) Click the `New upload` button on the top right.
+  d) Fill out all the relevant information.

+     * Resource type: Dataset
+     * Title: For example something like: OpenFE 2024 Industry Benchmarking Project, Results from X (where X could be company name, or dataset name, or author.
+     * Creators: Please add as authors everyone involved in running the calculations.
-  c) Fill out all the relevant information.
-In the `Description` section, please report the OpenFE version that was used.
+     * Description: Please report the OpenFE version that was used.
 You can get this information by running ``openfe --version`` in the commandline within the environment that you used to run the setup, simulations, and analysis of the data.
-In addition to that, please reference the `Industry Benchmark repo <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024>`_ as
-     it contains all necessary information about the simulation details.
+In addition to that, please reference the `Industry Benchmark repo <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024>`_ as it contains all necessary information about the simulation details.
+      E.g.: OpenFE 2024 Industry Benchmarking Project, Results from systems `jacs set; bace` and `merck set; shp2`.
+OpenFE version v1.0.1.
+Simulation details can be found in the GitHub repository `https://github.com/OpenFreeEnergy/IndustryBenchmarks2024`
-  d) Add the compressed results folder (``results_data.zip``) to the zenodo upload.
+  e) Add the compressed results folder (``results_data.zip``) to the zenodo upload.
+If multiple datasets are submitted in the same zenodo upload, please rename this file to reflect the benchmark system, e.g. `results_data_jacs_bace.zip`
-  e) Click the `Submit for review` button on the top right.
+  f) Click the `Submit for review` button on the top right.
 We will then review the upload and publish it.

 If you plan to submit the results from multiple datasets in a single zenodo upload, please make sure to create subfolders for the different datasets and to name them according to the set name and target name.
 Additionally, please list all the sets contained in the upload in the `Description` section.